In California, certain crimes, known as "wobblers," can be charged as a

-In California, prosecutors have the choice of whether to charge a wobbler
+Prosecutors have the choice of how to charge a wobbler but judges often

-judges often have the final say.
-For instance, if a prosecutor charges
+have the final say.
+For instance, if a prosecutor charges a wobbler as

-Additionally, there are a handful of crimes that are considered as “wobblettes.”
+Additionally, there are a handful of crimes that are considered “wobblettes.”

 These are crimes that “wobble” between a misdemeanor and a